chaklam-silpasuwanchai/Python-for-Data-Science/GENERAL_TIPS.md

   - LSTM only - good for text, because previous text affects the next text; usually bad for signal, because each sample does not mean anything.
 If you want to use LSTM for signal, windowed them first through CNN1D or manually.
   - CNN2D - good for any images.
 For signal (audio, EEG, or any), first convert to some sort of spectrograms.
   - CNN2D + LSTM - good for videos
-  - Attention - can be apply on top of CNN or LSTM or only attention; it's about correlations/similarity
+  - Attention - can be apply on top of CNN or LSTM or only attention; it's about correlations/similarity.
+Solves long range dependency.
 - Master/Ph.D. thesis asks a lot of whys!
 Every decision you make is okay that you don't know whether it's right or wrong (because you are still learning), but you all MUST have a clear "why" in your mind (don't do it because Chaky teaches you or it's something new)

 Engineering - How?